FrancisBanville/ms_interpreting_probabilities/README.md

 > probability of interaction given co-occurrence can be made temporally explicit
 > by modeling it as a Poisson process with rate parameter $\lambda_k$.
 This
 > parameter represents the local expected frequency of interaction between
 > co-occurring taxa.
-The probability that two co-occurring taxa interact during
+The probability that two co-occurring taxa interact at
-> a time interval $t_0$ can be given by:
+> least once during a time interval $t_0$ can be given by:
 >
 > $$P(L_{i, j, k} | X_{i,j,k}) = 1-e^{-\lambda_k t_0},$$
 > {#eq:modelrate}
 >
 > which tends toward $1$ as $t_0 \to \infty$ if $\lambda_k > 0$.
 In other words,
 > two co-occurring taxa with a nonzero rate of interaction will inevitably
-> interact in a sufficiently long time interval.
+> interact at least once in a sufficiently long time interval.
 >
 > The occurrence of an interaction between $i$ and $j$ may be the result of a
 > Bernoulli trial with probability $P(L_{i, j, k})$.
 A Bayesian model can be